openshift-scale/workloads/docs/scale.md

 ### PBENCH_INSTRUMENTATION
 Default: `false`
-Enables running the workload wrapped by pbench-user-benchmark in order to copy results to `PBENCH_SERVER`.
+Enables/disables running the workload wrapped by pbench-user-benchmark.
+When enabled, pbench agents can then be enabled (`ENABLE_PBENCH_AGENTS`) for further instrumentation data and pbench-copy-results can be enabled (`ENABLE_PBENCH_COPY`) to export captured data for further analysis.

 ### ENABLE_PBENCH_AGENTS
 Default: `false`
 Enables/disables the collection of pbench data on the pbench agent Pods.
 These Pods are deployed by the tooling playbook.

+### ENABLE_PBENCH_COPY
+Default: `false`
+Enables/disables the copying of pbench data to a remote results server for further analysis.

 ### PBENCH_SSH_PRIVATE_KEY_FILE
 Default: `~/.ssh/id_rsa`